vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/5.storage-service-administration/data-import/spark-writer.md

 #### Vertices

 A vertex data file consists of multiple rows.
 Each line in the file represents a vertex and its properties.
 In general, the first column is the ID of the vertex.
 This ID column is specified in the mapping file.
-Other columns are the properties of the vertex.
+The other columns are the properties of the vertex.
 Consider the following example in JSON format.

 * **Player** data